Understand how to update nameservers at your domain registrar to successfully activate Cloudflare.

 This article formerly appeared under the title Step 3: Change your domain nameservers to Cloudflare.

 To route web traffic through the Cloudflare network, update the nameservers at your domain registrar to resolve your domain’s DNS with Cloudflare's nameservers.
+Updating your nameservers does not change where your website is hosted.

 - Enter your domain at ICANN WHOIS if you are unsure of the registrar.
 Note the value of the Registrar field: